Kigha87/MarketFlash-Mini_project/README.md

 3. [Recommendation](#recommendation)

 ### Project Overview
+---

-       To design and implement a robust database and interactive dashboard solution for MarketFlash, a growing Marketing Company.
-This project aims to transition MarketFlash from Spreadsheet-based data management to a structured database and provide actionable insights through a Tableau dashboard.
+       To design and implement a robust database and interactive dashboard solution for MarketFlash, a growing Marketing company.
+This project aims to transition MarketFlash from spreadsheet-based data management to a structured database and provide actionable insights through a Tableau dashboard.

 ![Screenshot 2025-03-23 at 00 15 01](https://github.com/user-attachments/assets/64408aaa-7d38-48bc-94d4-bd7cedab9955)

 ### Data Source

-     **Marketing Data** The primary dataset used for this analysis is the Marketing_data.xlxx, containing detailed information about each Marketing Campaign made by the Company.
+     *Marketing Data*: The primary dataset used for this analysis is the "Marketing_data.xlsx" file, containing detailed information about each Marketing campaign made by the company.

 ### Tools

     1. Excel-Data Cleaning
-             -
     2. Beekeeper-for Database codes
     3. Tableau-creating dashboard